 George Haggerty - George is an accomplished dulcimer builder, teacher,

 and player.
 His enthusiasm for this versatile instrument is apparent in his workshops which build a solid foundation for even the most inexperienced player.
 His love of old-time music and his creative nature bring out feeling and expression in his music whether it is in his workshops, recordings, or performances.
 George has taught students from first grade to senior citizens.
-He owns and operates a music shop, FOLK CRAFT MUSIC, in Jacksonville, Vt, where he sells hand-crafted dulcimers and other related musical items.
+He owns and operates a music shop, Folk Craft Music, in Jacksonville, Vt, where he sells hand-crafted dulcimers and other related musical items.
 His CD's, Just Friends...One More Time and The Best of Just Friends, a compilation of George's 2 cassettes Just Friends and Just Friends Again, are dulcimer instrumentals.
-He is director of his annual festival in Vermont, now in it's twenty second year.
+He is director of his annual festival in Vermont, August Dulcimer Daze, now in it's twenty fifth year.

 Bonnie Leigh, CMP - Bonnie, a Certified Music Practitioner and performer/teacher, actively performs and teaches her gentle style of playing with the dulcimer across the northeast coast.
 Bonnie has taught at eleven dulcimer festivals in the east and has been giving lessons, teaching at festivals and performing since 1991.
 You'll find her at historical villages, libraries, clubs, meetings or doing house concerts.
 Her easy manner makes learning to play fun and relaxed.
 As a Music Practitioner Bonnie plays the dulcimer and small harp at the bedside of hospice patients.
 Bonnie's original songs of life and family can be found on her 3 recordings and 3 songbooks to accompany the recordings, all in dulcimer tab.
 Bonnie has also written 3 poem books and From My Heart to Yours - Thoughts and experiences of a Music Practitioner Intern a booklet. www.bonnieleigh.com